Lewis-Matt/database-exercises/MySQLNotes.md

 ## Describing Tables
 <hr>
-he command to show the structure of a table:
+The command to show the structure of a table:

     DESCRIBE quotes;
 MySQL uses EXPLAIN and DESCRIBE interchangeably.
 By convention we use DESCRIBE when we want to inspect a table, and EXPLAIN when we want to analyze a query.